realKarthikNair/Pop-Ubuntu-Issue-fixes/README.md

 ##### **13. Enable screen-sharing from Chrome on Wayland**

-> Please refer 13th issue and soln too incase this alone doesnt work
+> Please refer 14th issue and solution too incase this alone doesnt work

 Fix